stepintoswift/stepintoswift.github.io/_posts/2019-05-18-rxswift-introduction.md

 date: 2019-05-18 00:00:00
 description: "What is ReactiveX?"
 layout: post
-permalink: rx-introduction-to-reativex
+permalink: rxswift-introduction-to-reativex
 published: true
 tags: [Rx, ReactiveX, RxSwift, Sequences, Operators]
-title: "Rx: An introduction to ReactiveX"
+title: "An introduction to ReactiveX"
 ---

-## Rx: An introduction to ReactiveX
+## RxSwift: An introduction to ReactiveX

 - ReactiveX is a library for composing asynchronous and event based programs by using observable sequences.
 - It extends the observer pattern.